Fullchee/reminders-frontend/README.md

 ## TODOs:

-- make it look nicer
-  - gradient background
-  - white background for the actual form
+- Nav: overflow menu for delete (3 step delete)
 - add TinyMCE
 - switch to
   - add a new keyword from website